semanticlink/howtohypermedia/content/frontend/vue-todo-app/2-client-side-urls-and-routing.md

 <Instruction>

-Create a router mechanism and inject it into Vue
+Create a router mechanism and inject it into Vue.

 ```js(path="...todo-hypermedia/client/src/router.js")
 import Vue from 'vue';